senekor/rust-workshop/final_project/src/web_app_websocket.md

 }
 ```

-Great, now let's render our custom componet only if the boolean signal is `true`.
+Great, now let's render our custom component only if the boolean signal is `true`.
-We can totally use `if` expressions for this, but it actually get's quite ugly to nest such expressions inside a `view!` macro.
+We can totally use `if` expressions for this, but it actually gets quite ugly to nest such expressions inside a `view!` macro.
 It's also easy to accidentally make the UI non-reactive that way.
 (Nested expressions have to be _wrapped in closures_ to stay reactive.)
 `leptos` has a nice `Show` component to make conditional rendering readable and robust.